oswhytecodes/oswhytecodes/README.md

 Frontend Developer | Graphic Designer
 -------------------------------------

-I am a designer who is obsessed with building things.
+I am a developer and designer who is obsessed with building things.
 I love solving problems with design and code.
 I love CSS, specifically Tailwind... when combined with React this duo is a designer/programmer's dream come true :) I enjoy working and networking with other devs.
 I. Love.
 Javascript.

 * 🌍  I'm based in FL/NYC
 * 🖥️  See my portfolio at [Portfolio](http://orincywhyte-portfolio.netlify.app/)